Joseph Williamson (philanthropist): Personality

 There is much evidence of Williamson's eccentricity in addition to his tunnel-building activity.
 His own house and the other houses built under his direction were unorthodox and often impractical in design.
 On the day of his wedding, following the ceremony he went hunting, still dressed in his wedding clothes.
 On one occasion he invited guests for dinner but served them only a simple meal of porridge and hard biscuits.
 Many of the visitors then left.
 He described those who remained as his real friends and invited them to stay for a more lavish feast.
 Relationships with his wife were not always amicable and he said himself that they led a "cat and dog" life.
 On one occasion Williamson set free all the birds in his wife's aviary, declaring that it was a pity that men did not also have wings to enable them to enjoy liberty.
 His manner varied from being "rough and uncouth" to "kind and considerate".
 His clothes were patched and untidy but his underclothes were clean and fine.
 He was a religious man and held a pew at St Thomas' Church.

+In popular culture

+In the 13th series of Doctor Who (2021), Steve Oram plays Williamson in a recurring role.
+Williamson's tunnels provide the key which helps the Thirteenth Doctor (Jodie Whittaker) save Earth from trans-dimensional invaders.